WillemWavy/Legion-3D-Enabler/README.md

 - [Python 3.9+](https://www.python.org/) if running from source or building it yourself (not required if you're just using a pre-built `.exe`)

+## Download

+Grab the latest `.exe` from the [Releases page](https://github.com/WillemWavy/Legion-3D-Enabler/releases) — no Python or build step needed.

+Windows will likely show a "Windows protected your PC" SmartScreen warning the first time you run it, since the exe isn't code-signed.
+Click **More info → Run anyway** to proceed.
+This is expected for small, independently-published tools and not a sign anything's wrong.

 ## Getting Started

 ### Option 1 — Run from source